Remarks on strong phase shifts in weak nonleptonic baryon decays: Acknowledgments

 \section{Acknowledgments}

 The authors thank Fu-Sheng Yu and Fan-Rong Xu for useful discussions.
-J.T. thanks H.-B.L. and Institute of High Energy Physics (IHEP), Chinese Academy of Sciences (CAS), for kind hospitality and support during the early stage of this research.
-This work is supported in part by National Key R\&D Program of China under Contract No. 2023YFA1606000; National Natural Science Foundation of China (NSFC) under Contracts Nos.
-11935018, 12221005, 12422504; Fundamental Research Funds for the Central Universities, Lanzhou University under Contracts Nos. lzujbky-2021-ey09, lzujbky-2023-it32.
+J.T. thanks the Institute of High Energy Physics (IHEP), Chinese Academy of Sciences (CAS), for kind hospitality and support during the early stage of this research.
+This work is supported in part by National Key R\&D Program of China under Contract Nos.
+2023YFA1609400, 2020YFA0406400, 2023YFA1606000; National Natural Science Foundation of China (NSFC) under Contracts Nos.
+11935018, 12221005, 12422504, 12105127, 124B2097; Fundamental Research Funds for the Central Universities, Lanzhou University under Contracts Nos. lzujbky-2021-ey09, lzujbky-2023-it32.